v3io/frames/README.md

 <a id="method-create-params-stream"></a>
 #### `stream` Backend `create` Parameters

-The following `create` parameters are specific to the `stream` backend and are passed via the method's [`attrs`](#method-create-param-attrs) parameter; for more information about these parameters, see the [platform's streams documentation](https://www.iguazio.com/docs/concepts/latest-release/streams):
+The following `create` parameters are specific to the `stream` backend and are passed as keyword arguments via the `kw` parameter; for more information, see the [platform Frames streaming-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/stream/create/):

 - <a id="method-create-stream-param-shards"></a>**shards** &mdash; The number of stream shards to create.